JiriHoffmann/cis357-FinalProject/README.md

 ### App access

-In the first step we have to let Google know if all users can access all of the app’s features or if some of them are limited with a registration or some other form of account creation mechanism.
+In the first step you will be letting Google know if all users can access all of the app’s features or if some of them are limited with a registration or some other form of account creation mechanism.
 Apps with restricted access require a brief description on how all of it's content can be accessed.